 The last survivor of the earliest ages of sweet cherries, this is the original Bigarreau Commun of XVII century France - meaning a dappled cherry: white skin spotted with red.
 Within a generation, bigarreau came to mean any cherry of crisp, breaking flesh, the other notable characteristic of this variety in an era that knew only soft-fleshed guignes.
 Departing France for Spain under the name Gros Bigarreau blanc, it then made its way to Britain where it was planted in the Kensington gardens of George I under its present name.
 Flesh white, skin dappled with red; flesh breaking, juicy, sweet, lacking the bitterness of Napoleon Bigarreau ("Royal Ann").
-The putative ancestor of all firm cheries.
+The putative ancestor of all firm cherries.
 Pollinate with any guigne.
 Late June.
-On Krimsk.
+On Mahaleb.